 Both franchisors were involved with racing sponsorships – but with very different results.

-Three factors made Snap-On’s racing program brilliant, says Lager.
+Three factors made Snap-On’s racing program brilliant, he says.

 First, Snap-On is a Fortune 500 company with sales of $4 billion.
 It can afford to do it right.